Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Conclusion

 \section{Conclusion}

-This study aims to mitigate the accuracy deterioration induced by highly label-skewed data in federated SNN learning.
-The proposed FedLEC algorithm enhances generalization by calibrating logits based on the local data distribution and extracting pertinent label alignment information from the received global model parameters.
-This approach mitigates the gradient drifting errors in local models awaiting aggregation.
-Extensive empirical results demonstrate that FedLEC significantly outperforms various state-of-the-art FL approaches in most label-skewed scenarios.
-Our algorithm brings new insight for addressing data heterogeneity problems in federated SNN learning.
+This study addresses the critical challenge of accuracy deterioration in federated SNN learning caused by highly label-skewed data.
+The proposed FedLEC addresses the issue of imbalanced local data distribution by employing a calibrated objective function and mitigates the learning bias exacerbated by missing labels through knowledge distillation for inter-client label alignment.
+Extensive experiments on diverse datasets demonstrate that FedLEC significantly outperforms various state-of-the-art FL approaches in most label-skewed scenarios.
+These results highlight the potential of FedLEC for real-world applications, particularly in energy-constrained and data-heterogeneous edge environments.